aurreum/docs/version/3.0.44811/_sources/hyper_v/hyper_v.md

 Before you back up and restore Hyper-V, check the following:

-1. Check the resource
+1. Check the resource.

    (1) Click **Resource** > **Resource**.
 The **Resource** page appears.

    (2) Check whether the backup host and the Hyper-V resource are on the page with an *Online* state.
 If no, see [Activate licenses and authorize users](#activate-licenses-and-authorize-users).

-2. Check storage pools
+2. Check storage pools.

    (1) From the menu, click **Storage** > **Storage pool**.
 The **Storage pool** page appears.